Skip to Content

 But why aren’t there more influencers with Piker’s size, reach, and most importantly, impact on the left?
 In part, it comes down to who the Democratic and Republican establishments choose to back.

-"Part of the role of folks like myself is to critique power and present ideas on how to wield power more for the benefit of folks like us, working-class people,” Jack “Riverboatjack” Gardener, a trans political streamer, told Aftermath.
+"Part of the role of folks like myself is to critique power and present ideas on how to wield power more for the benefit of folks like us, working-class people,” Jack “Riverboatjack” Gardner, a trans political streamer, told Aftermath.
 “That's just not really where the Democratic party has its goals right now. ...
 I think they are afraid of tapping into something that is too real, the kind of thing that Bernie Sanders tapped into in 2016.
 They are afraid of activating that base because it kind of ruins their ability to reach out to their big money donors, and they aren't bringing enough to the table on the merits of their own policy to actually back up that kind of shift in how to approach politics and communications."

 Republicans are playing by different rules.
 Their content creators trade in outrage, misinformation, and conspiracy theories, which keeps their base riled up and ready to lash out.
 Democrats cold-shoulder criticisms and blame the far-left for defeats, while Republicans let their base drive party messaging, often seizing on social media trends and sending them up the chain from content creators to Fox News and Newsmax to politicians.